william-masdon-oracle/ai-gpu-solutions/one_click_deploy_stable_diffusion/deploy/deploy.md

 ## Task 3: Test drive the deployed stable diffusion app

-1. Click on the public URL and upload the <a href="images/sample-image.png" download>sample image</a> on the left hand side upload section of the app, and click ‘Submit’.
+1. Click on the public URL and upload the
+[sample image](images/sample-image.png "download") on the left hand side upload section of the app, and click ‘Submit’.
     ![Dashboard](images/python-app-frontend.png)
     ![Upload sample image](images/frontend-photo-upload.png)